cincheo/jsweet/README.md

 ## Examples

-- [Various examples](https://github.com/cincheo/jsweet-examples) illustrating the use of various frameworks in Java (jQuery, Underscore, Backbone, Angular, Knockout, ...).
+- Examples illustrating the use of various frameworks in Java (jQuery, Underscore, Backbone, Angular, Knockout).
+[Go to project](https://github.com/cincheo/jsweet-examples).
-- [Threejs examples](https://github.com/cincheo/jsweet-examples-threejs) illustrating the use of the Threejs framework in Java.
+- Examples illustrating the use of the Threejs framework in Java.
+[Go to project](https://github.com/cincheo/jsweet-examples-threejs).

 ## License